 While trade was a significant aspect of their relationship, conquest and expansion existed.
 The New Kingdom was characterized by a series of successful campaigns against Nubia, resulting in the assertion of Egyptian control over the region.

 The statue of Sennuwy illuminates a different aspect of the relationship between Egypt and Nubia.
-The sculpture dates back to the 12th Dynasty but is relevant for its discovery in a Kerman tumulus that dates from the Second Intermediate Period (the era following the Middle Kingdom of Egypt and preceding the New Kingdom).
+The Egyptian sculpture dates back to the 12th Dynasty but is relevant for its discovery in a Kerman tumulus in Nubia that dates from the Second Intermediate Period (the era following the Middle Kingdom of Egypt and preceding the New Kingdom).
 The Kermans displayed a clear interest in associating themselves with the culture of Egypt and used these Egyptian cultural elements within distinctively Kerman contexts.

 The New Kingdom pharaohs commissioned several stone temples in Nubia, including Ramses II rock-cut temple at Abu Simbel.
 The construction of temples of this sort in Nubia was an active effort by New Kingdom pharaohs to maintain ideological control over the region though the cults of Egyptian gods.